EVERYTHING YOU NEED TO KNOW ABOUT ETHICAL FASHION CERTIFICATIONS

 CRADLE 2 CRADLE

-This seal can be found on eco-friendly t-shirts that have been produced by using raw material that was produced using cotton free from synthetic pesticides, GMOs and fertilizers.
+This seal can be found on eco-friendly t-shirts that have been produced by using raw materials that were produced using cotton free from synthetic pesticides, GMOs and fertilizers.

-2. ETHICAL MANUFACTURING
+ETHICAL MANUFACTURING CERTIFICATIONS

 - Employees are treated with respect